-The purpose of this page is to describe how the arrival times are acquired on a number of hydrophone channels.
-This documentation does not describe how that information is turned into bearings or how it is used in localization.
+Note: The purpose of this page is to describe how the arrival times are acquired on a number of hydrophone channels.
+Documentation describing how that information is turned into a pinger bearing is found here.

 The arrival time calculations tend to be complicated by noise, which means that it is not possible to trivially detect rising edges.
-The ping can be thought of as an identical signal arriving slightly later on each of the hydrophones.
+The ping can be thought of as an identical signal arriving at slightly different times on each of the hydrophones.
 In order to accurately calculate the time differences between each signal, a cross correlation is used.
 A cross correlation essentially slides one signal over the top of another, and at the point where the signals maximally overlap, the amount of shifting needed is equal to the time delay of the signal.
-An education GIF of a cross-correlation is available here.
+Below is an example of a cross correlation with a sine wave.
+In the demo, you can see that at X offset = 0, the correlation result is maximum.
+Therefore, the time delay of the two signals is zero (as they are duplicates of eachother).

 Further simplifications can be applied to the problem as well.
-By ensuring that the hydrophones are close enough, it can be guaranteed that the arrival time difference will never exceed one half wavelength.
-Therefore, the cross correlation only needs to be completed within +/- half a wavelength.
-The signals occur at a maximum frequency of approximately 40KHz, which means that the arrival time difference can never exceed approximately 12.5 microseconds.
-This means that the hydrophones must be spaced within 1.8cm of each other due to the speed of sound in water.
+By ensuring that the hydrophones are close enough, it can be guaranteed that the arrival time difference will never exceed one half wavelength (the signals are sinusoidal with a maximum frequency of 40KHz).
+The cross correlation now only needs to be completed within +/- half a wavelength (which increases accuracy and decreases required processing).
+This means that the arrival time difference can never exceed approximately 12.5 microseconds.
+Because the speed of sound in water is 1498 m/s, the hydrophones must be spaced within 1.8cm of each other.